Road trips can be a great way to get out of town and explore other areas outside of your own backyard.

 I’m a big fan of traveling with a GPS.
 You may be able to easily navigate if you stay on the highways, but what if you get lost or want to deviate a bit?
 In this case, a GPS is a huge plus.
 I can’t tell you how many times I took a wrong turn and the GPS saved me so much time and stress.
 These days, some GPS devices come with free live traffic updates.
 Wow!
 What a time saver to help get around construction and accidents.
 I’ve been waiting for this feature for forever.

 Get a map!
 If you have AAA, they will plan your entire route for you and will even detour you around construction areas.
+This atlas contains maps of every U.S. state and it’s 35% larger than standard maps, so it’s perfect for road-weary eyes.

 Come on, this is just common sense.
 Who wants to sit in a quiet car for the whole ride?
 It makes it so much more pleasant to drive while listening to some good tunes.
 So don’t forget your Ipod, mp3 player, CDs, tapes, 8-tracks or whatever goes in your car.
 I guess you can listen to the radio, but what radio station plays all the music that you want?

 Sometimes, the music, books on tape, conversation or whatever else you decide to do just gets old.
 This is the perfect time to play some road games.
 Ok, maybe I’m just a giant dork, but I like to play stupid games.
 Some that I play are I spy, license plate game, 20 questions, and dressing up our friend’s dog.
+Mad Libs on the Road is a great game for families or a group of friends.

 Water and Snacks